Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-2.md

 ## After This Lesson

 - Complete the challenges here.
-Submit them on GradeScope.
+Push your code to `lesson-02/` in your course repo.
 - Watch the following sections at https://www.howtographql.com:
   - Clients
   - Servers